minprog/programmeren-1/problems/cs50/scratch/scratch.md

 Head to [the Scratch website](https://scratch.mit.edu/) and sign up for an account on MIT's website by clicking **Join Scratch** atop the page.
 Any username (that's available) is fine, but take care to remember it and your choice of password.
 After registering and confirming your email address, click the orange "**Start Creating**" button to begin.

-## Help and ideas
+## Ideas

-If you'd like to try out some Scratch projects from past students, here are a few:
+To get started, try to think of an idea on your own, and then set out to implement it.
+If you're stuck for ideas and you'd like to try out some Scratch projects from past students, here are a few:

 - [It's Raining Men](https://scratch.mit.edu/projects/37412/), from lecture
 - [Ivy's Hardest Game](https://scratch.mit.edu/projects/326129587/), a game, Harvard edition